Is your company millennial-friendly?

 We value a meritocracy.
 Millennials appreciate being rewarded and recognized for good work.
 This motivates us to work even harder and continue earning that appreciation.
 And, of course, keep work-life in mind.
 Create an environment of flexibility.
 The people you want working for you will not abuse it.

-Joan Toth is president and CEO of the Network of Executive Women, Retail and Consumer Goods, a learning and leadership community representing 10,000 members, 750 companies, 100 corporate partners and 20 regional groups in the United States and Canada.
+Joan Toth is past president and CEO of the Network of Executive Women.
 A version of this blog first appeared as a column in CSP magazine

 Views expressed in blogs, posts and user comments are those of the authors and do not necessarily reflect the opinions of the Network of Executive Women or its Officers, Board members and corporate partners.